tianxing02/MemOS-Docs/content/en/getting_started/rest_api_server.md

 ### With Docker Compose
 ::steps{level="4"}
-The Development Docker Compose comes pre-configured with postgres pgvector, neo4j and a server/history/history.db volume for the history database.
+The Development Docker Compose comes pre-configured with qdrant, neo4j.

 The only required environment variable to run the server is OPENAI_API_KEY.